Lingjing-Kong/Lingjing-Kong.github.io/content/introduction.md

 Hey there!
-I am a Ph.D. student in the [Computer Science Department](https://csd.cmu.edu) at Carnegie Mellon University.
-I'm extremely fortunate to have an incredible trio of advisors: [Yuejie Chi](https://users.ece.cmu.edu/~yuejiec/), [Eric P. Xing](http://www.cs.cmu.edu/~epxing/), and [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).
+I am a Ph.D. student in the [Computer Science Department](https://csd.cmu.edu) at Carnegie Mellon University, where I'm extremely fortunate to be advised by an incredible trio: [Yuejie Chi](https://users.ece.cmu.edu/~yuejiec/), [Eric P. Xing](http://www.cs.cmu.edu/~epxing/), and [Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).

 I’m passionate about building machine learning models that are adaptive, controllable, and interpretable, all while leveraging principles from causality.